sbrl/Pepperminty-Wiki/README.md

 `search_tags_matches_weighting` | number | The weighting to give to search term matches found in a page's tags.
 `css`				| string of css | A string of css to include.
 Will be included in every page.
 This may also be a url that references an external stylesheet.
 `favicon`			| url		| A url that points to the favicon for your wiki.
 `session_prefix`	| string	| The prefix that should be used in the names of the session variables.
-Defaults to an all lower case version of the site name with all non alphanumeric characters removed.
+Defaults to an all lower case version of the site name with all non alphanumeric characters removed (The special value `auto` does this).
 Remember that changing this will log everyone out since the session variable's name will have changed.
 Normally you won't have to change this - This setting is left over from when we used a cookie to store login details.
 By default this is set to a safe variant of your site name.

 ## Module API Reference
 I have documented (most of) the current API that you can use to create your own modules.
 You can find it in the [Module_API_Docs.md](https://github.com/sbrl/Pepperminty-Wiki/blob/master/Module_API_Docs.md) file in this repository.